 Writing a novel involves a massive amount of work before the first page is ever written.

-Long before you type the words "Chapter 1", you need to have clearly identified what genre you're going to be writing in, where it falls culturally in the genre cycle, and what its obligatory scenes, genre tropes, and key iconography entail.
+Long before you type the words "Chapter 1," you need to have clearly identified what genre you're going to be writing in, where it falls culturally in the genre cycle, and what its obligatory scenes, genre tropes, and key iconography entail.

 You also need to have chosen a proven story structure to format your narrative around.
 I don't care if it's the Hero's Journey, Freytag's pyramid, the Elizabethan five act structure, the Hollywood three act structure, or the Brooks/Weiland four act novel structure.
 What I do care about is that you chose one before you started writing.